-If your accident was not your fault and you would like to find out how our accident lawyers can help you, get in contact with The Law Place using the number at the bottom of the page.
+If your accident was not your fault and you would like to find out how our Sarasota personal injury lawyers can help you, get in contact with The Law Place using the number at the bottom of the page.

 How Much Will Defense From a Traffic Offense Lawyer Cost Me?

 Unfortunately, there are no set rates when considering the cost of a traffic offense lawyer.
 The price will fluctuate depending on several factors, including any criminal history, the severity of the charges against you, and any additional factors which will complicate or aggravate the case.
 Additional complications can be expected if a car accident was involved, as then the case also becomes one of personal injury.